darklife/darkriscv/README.md

 - Artix-7: 	202MHz
 - Kintex-7:	266MHz

-The Kintex-7 can reach, theorcally 186MIPS w/ gcc -O1.
+The Kintex-7 can reach, theorically 186MIPS w/ gcc -O1.

+This performance is reached w/o the MAC and THREADING activated.
+Thanks to the RV32E option, the synthesis for the Spartan-3E is now possible with resulting in 95% of LUT occupation in the case of the low-cost 100E model and 70MHz clock (synthesis only and speed grade 5):

+- Spartan-3E:   70MHz

 For the 2-stage version and speed grade 2, we have less impact from the pipeline flush (20%), no impact in the load and some impact in the clock due